NuCivic/data-openFDA/README.md

 **used an iterative approach, where feedback informed subsequent work or versions of the prototype**

 Team talked through proposed approach on calls with NuCivic business team and Fig Leaf partner, and used this feedback to establish initial technical and conceptual approach-- cataloguing and visualizing OpenFDA data by configuring and extending DKAN.
-After initial deployment, the team solicited additional feedback via email and slack, resulting in specific issues we then addressed (e.g.: based on receiving feedback that the initial state of datasets (first calls, then reinforced on https://github.com/NuCivic/data-openFDA/issues/21 and https://github.com/NuCivic/data-openFDA/issues/23), we invested in building the OpenFDA Recline Backend charts tool (https://github.com/NuCivic/openfda.js), after determining it was feasible in the timeline.
+After initial deployment, the team solicited additional feedback via email and slack, resulting in specific issues we then addressed (e.g.: based on receiving feedback on initial state of datasets UX (first calls, then reinforced on https://github.com/NuCivic/data-openFDA/issues/21 and https://github.com/NuCivic/data-openFDA/issues/23), we invested in building the OpenFDA Recline Backend charts tool (https://github.com/NuCivic/openfda.js), after determining it was feasible in the timeline.

 **created a prototype that works on multiple devices, and presents a responsive design**